 Confirming that the cause of the hair loss is actually male pattern baldness can help you and your surgeon determine the most appropriate treatment option.
 For example, if you are losing your hair because of a nutritional issue, it usually more appropriate to adjust your diet than it is to use minoxidil or finasteride.
 If your hair loss was sudden, it could be due to telogen effluvium, a temporary shedding of hair that occurs when the body has a shock or a lot of stress.
 Usually, hair lost due to telogen effluvium grows back on its own after a few months.

 While a surgeon may almost always recommend that the teenage patient wait several years before having a hair transplant, there are some occasional cases when the procedure is appropriate for younger people.
 Hair loss that occurs because of a severe burn or a scar on the scalp can be treated with a hair transplant, no matter how old or young a person is.
 That’s because the hair loss is limited to a specific area and isn’t expected to continue to spread across the scalp as a person ages.
 If you are a teenager who has areas of baldness because of a burn or scar, it can be worth your time to explore how hair restoration can help you.

 Dr. Jeffrey Epstein has been performing hair transplants for more than 20 years.
 He can evaluate the state of your hair loss and help you decide if the surgery is right for you at the moment.
-He practices in both NYC and Miami.
-To schedule a consultation with Dr. Epstein in NYC, call (212) 759-3484.
+He practices in Miami.
 For a consultation in Miami, call (305) 666-1774.